Website of the National Ataxia Foundation USA: A lot of useful information on the disease, research, etc.

 Website of the European Huntington’s Disease Network (EHDN)

 Website of the European Huntington Organisation, resource about the importance and benefit of physical activity – the resource is developed by the working group of EHDN

-Website explaning news of Huntington research for lay people, patient and family oriented webpage with research news and information (different languages).
+Website explaining news of Huntington research for lay people, patient and family oriented webpages with research news and information (different languages).